 This article is NOT to say meetings in general are not effective.
 They are.
 Meetings are required for strategic planning and development as well as essential to collaboration.

-Meetings are highly fundamental and I am totally willing to meet anyone: via Skype or FaceTime or anything that works well for you.
-This is 2017.
+Meetings are highly fundamental and I am totally willing to meet anyone: via Skype / Zoom / FaceTime or anything that works well for you.
 There are many options.

 (A physical meeting isn’t one of them!)